 But cost isn’t the only thing that matters.
-In this blog, we talk about other factors that need to be taken into consideration to see if Chemical Etching is the best option.
+In this blog, we talk about other factors that need to be taken into consideration to see when Chemical Etching is the best option.
 To be specific, we will cover the following:

 Chemical etching is perfect for producing burr- and stress-free parts with a wide range of materials.
 Almost any metal can be etched.
 These include (but are not limited to):